Lagrangian cobordism and tropical curves: From cobordisms to curves

 \subsection{The non-Archimedean SYZ fibration}

 Now let $B$ be a tropical affine manifold.
 The mirror to the Lagrangian torus fibration $p:X(B) \to B$ is a rigid analytic space $Y(B)$, equipped with a map (of sets) $\trop: Y(B) \to B$, which is called the non-Archimedean SYZ fibration.\footnote{The terminology is from \cite{Nicaise2018}.
-We remark that all of our non-Archimedean SYZ fibrations have non-singular fibres, so are in fact affinoid torus fibrations.} We describe the construction following \cite{Kontsevich2001,Kontsevich2006,Abouzaid:ICM,Abouzaid:FFFF}.
+We remark that all of our non-Archimedean SYZ fibrations have non-singular fibres, so are in fact affinoid torus fibrations in the language of \emph{op. cit.}} We describe the construction following \cite{Kontsevich2001,Kontsevich2006,Abouzaid:ICM,Abouzaid:FFFF}.

 As a set,

 is the set of $U_\Lambda$-local systems on fibres $F_b$ of $p: X(B) \to B$.
 It can be identified with the total space of the local system $T_\Z B \otimes_\Z U_\Lambda$ over $B$.
 It comes equipped with a natural map $\trop: Y(B) \to B$.
 In order to equip $Y(B)$ with the structure of a rigid analytic space we must cover it with maximal spectra of affinoid algebras in an appropriate way.